alttch/atasker/README.md

   background

-**atasker** combines advantages of both ways: atasker tasks run in separate threads however task supervisor and workers are completely asynchronous and all their methods are thread-safe.
+**atasker** combines advantages of both ways: atasker tasks run in separate threads however task supervisor and workers are completely asynchronous.
+But all their public methods are thread-safe.

 ## Why not standard Python thread pool?